webpack/webpack/README.md

 If you have discovered a bug or have a feature suggestion, feel free to create an issue on Github.

-If you create a lodaer or plugin, please consider open sourcing it, putting it on NPM and following the `x-loader`, `x-plugin` convention.
+If you create a loader or plugin, please consider open sourcing it, putting it on NPM and following the `x-loader`, `x-plugin` convention.

 You are also welcome to correct any spelling mistakes or any language issues.